Sandler and Young

-Sandler and Young were an American musical duo from the 1960s through the 1980s, composed of Belgian singer Tony Sandler and native New Yorker Ralph Young.
+Sandler and Young was an American musical duo from the 1960s through the 1980s, composed of Belgian singer Tony Sandler and native New Yorker Ralph Young.

 First success

-Sandler and Young appeared with Polly Bergen in her show at the Las Vegas Desert Inn Hotel and Casino, doing eleven minutes between her costume changes.
-This engagement was a smashing success and was the first of many the three would make together.
-Sandler and Young's careers were further advanced by their performance at the Coconut Grove nightclub in the Ambassador Hotel in Hollywood, where a long list of celebrities and movie stars, through word of mouth, attended their show.
-Among the people in attendance was Alan W. Livingston, then-president of Capitol Records, who immediately signed them to a recording contract.
+Sandler and Young appeared with Polly Bergen in her show at the Las Vegas Desert Inn Hotel and Casino, performing for 11 minutes between her costume changes.
+This engagement was the first of many the three would make together.
+Sandler and Young further advanced their careers with bookings at the Coconut Grove nightclub in the Ambassador Hotel in Hollywood, which put the duo in front of celebrities and movie stars.
+Among the people in attendance was Alan W. Livingston, then-president of Capitol Records, who signed them to a recording contract.

 Fame

-During the following ten years, they released several albums for Capitol, including Side by Side, Pretty Things Come in Twos, On the Move, Honey Come Back, Odds & Ends, More and More, The "In Person" Album, and The Christmas World of Tony Sandler & Ralph Young.
+During the following ten years, they released several albums for Capitol.
 Their producer was future Capitol president Dave Cavanaugh, and their musical directors included Billy May, Jimmy Jones, Luther Henderson, and Sid Feller.

 Sandler & Young performed numerous concerts in clubs, showrooms, and concert halls throughout the US and Canada.
-In 1972 Sandler & Young appeared in an extended Christmas commercial from General Motors.
-This was part of a Canadian television special called Two Christmases, sponsored by GM.
+In 1972 Sandler & Young appeared in an extended Christmas commercial from General Motors, part of a GM-sponsored Canadian television special called Two Christmases.

 Starting in 1968, they returned frequently, and sometimes for several weeks, to Las Vegas, as headliners at the Sahara Hotel, the Dunes Hotel, the Flamingo Hilton (1969, 1970, 1972, 1973, 1974), Caesars Palace (1969) and the Thunderbird Hotel (1976).

 They performed also at The Plaza_Hotel in New York, Blue Room in Washington D.C., De Cocoanut_Grove_(Ambassador_Hotel) in Hollywood, The Shamrock Hotel in Houston, the Omni Shoreham Hotel in Washington DC and in Madison Square Garden in 1967.